 The company may allow you to accept benefits like reasonable corporate hospitality if it’s clear there’s no conflict of interest.

 You must tell the other directors and members if you might personally benefit from a transaction the company makes.
 For example, if the company plans to enter a contract with a business owned by a member of your family.

 Other duties you must perform as a company director include:

 - applying confidentiality about the company’s affairs

 Which one is best for you?

 A question asked by many, and the answer lies with you and your circumstances.
-We recommend asking an accountant who can work out which one best suits you and your business at that specific stage in your journey.
+We recommend discussing your business and personal goals with your accountant.
+K

 We hope this article has helped answer some of your questions about the differences between being a sole trader and limited company trading.